Frequently Asked Questions

 Q: When should I apply?

 A: You should apply when you’re most competitive.
 Applying is a long process and can be very expensive.
 Your goal should be to do this once!
 Being competitive means you’ve completed your pre-requisites (or will complete them in the next academic year), you have done well in the prerequisites, you have taken the entrance exam and scored well, you’ve gained a variety of experiences that had value and meaning to you, you can clearly articulate your understanding of the field you’re pursuing, and you have a strong rapport with individuals writing you letters of recommendation.
 Typically, all of this will be during your 3rd or 4th year of college.
 But it doesn’t have to be!
 Sometimes students apply after they graduate.
 The entire application process takes 1-2 years to complete.
-Application services usually open in the spring, summer or fall of the year prior to matriculation (i.e spring 2019 to start school in fall 2020).
-See the application timeline for more information.
-When you think you are ready to apply (or if you are unsure if you are ready), you should meet with one of the staff advisors to discuss and assess your application readiness, and go through the process of applying.
+Application services usually open in the spring, summer, or fall of the year prior to matriculation (i.e spring 2021 to start school in fall 2022).
+Please review the application timeline for your health profession of interest for more information.
+When you think you are ready to apply (or if you are unsure if you are ready), you should meet with one of the staff advisors to discuss and assess your application readiness.
 We also offer workshops during winter and spring quarters that cover developing your personal statement and the application process.
-For more information on how to assess your readiness to apply, visit our Applying webpage.
+For more information on how to assess your readiness to apply, please visit our Applying webpage.

 Q: How do I send my transcripts to application services?